evgenyneu/evgenii.com/blog/_posts/2016-02-13-cursed-child-is-not-written-by-jk-rowling.md

 After all this investigation I find myself protected from the charms of the marketing wizards and can see what the Cursed Child story is and what it isn't.
 It is the official Harry Potter story because J.K.
 Rowling said so.
 At the same time, Cursed Child is the the first official Harry Potter story that is not written by her.
-I hope you find my logic reasonably convincing.
+I hope that you find my logic reasonably convincing.